 Download the digital booklet or request a copy by mail (both options are free).
-Be sure to share this with the educators in your life, and watch for a Spanish version to be released soon.
+Be sure to share this with the educators in your life.
 Activities are suitable for in-school and after-school time and are aligned to NGSS and Common Core standards.

 Welcome to our newest NestWatch Chapter, the West Ridge Nature Preserve.
 Located in Chicago, Illinois, West Ridge Nature Preserve is a relatively new preserve (three years young!) that is growing its citizen science programming.
 The preserve’s birding docent Jeff Wade invites all Chicagoans to connect with birds and nature in this urban oasis.
 West Ridge is also registered as an eBird hotspot, so you can view a list of the birds recently seen there.